khval/dummy.card/README.md

 I don’t exactly get correct offset, but one pretty close is, InitBoardTagList().
 That makes sense.
 (That’s one of functions undocumented in autodocs)

+27.10.2022:
+I patched the function can can confirm its the InitBoardTagList() function.

+I tried to do the same for exec.library, but init code is in middle of memory code chunk, so offset are wrong, however, by looking at disassembly I can see abs memory address, where it failed.
+And last closest Exec call is CopyMem or CopyMemQuick functions. if I compare to the function pointer addresses in main interface of exec.library, so likely it’s one of this. why error is unknown is yet unknown, but I expect it might be set, when the function has bad input maybe.

 What tags and what data pushed into function can be interesting to know.
 (Finding the tag values associated with function can be useful as well.)